AdvancedPhotonSource/GSAS-II-tutorials/MDtutorials/README.md

         <!--- Don't change the HTML version of this file; edit the .md version -->

         [//1]: <> (Comment: optional comment(s) here.)

+        * Exercise files are found [here](data/index.html)

         ## Intro

-    look at the previously-created tutorials in this directory to see how formatting is done.
+    omit the "Exercise files..." line if no exercise files are in use.
+Note that the `.../data/index.html` file is generated automatically.

 1. Create a directory named `imgs` inside the new directory.
 Any images used in the tutorial go here.